 Tragically, serious violent crimes, which include murder, shootings, rape, and sexual assault, occur at shopping centers and malls through no fault of visitors.
 They are tragic acts that often could have been prevented if property security measures had been taken by the mall owner.

-Our lawyers will conduct thorough and comprehensive investigations into a shopping center or mall Atlanta premises liability case.
+Our negligent security lawyers will conduct thorough and comprehensive investigations into a shopping center or mall Atlanta premises liability case.
 Violent attacks in parking lots with dim lighting might be reported.
 You could suffer a serious injury inside of a mall due to an insufficient number of security guards.
 What the reason is for your injuries, it is important for you to have an aggressive and experience negligent security attorney to help you.

 In typical cases, we will obtain crime reports from the local police department in order to determine whether there have been any prior crimes.
 We will also examine the internal reports of the business owner, which might also show evidence at the same location that shows a history of attacks that were similar to yours.
 We will look at which security practices were in place in order to protect people who have been invited to the property.